jellyfin-archive/jellyfin-docs/general/administration/hardware-acceleration.md

    - For Intel iGPUs, you have two types of tonemapping methods: OpenCL and VPP.
 Choose the latter one for faster transcoding speed, but fine tuning options are not supported.

-    Method OpenCL: follow the instructions from [intel-compute-runtime](https://github.com/intel/compute-runtime/releases).
-If you are using the docker image from jellyfin/jellyfin and linuxserver/jellyfin, this step can be skipped.
+    Method OpenCL: Follow the instructions from [intel-compute-runtime](https://github.com/intel/compute-runtime/releases).
+If you are using the docker image from jellyfin/jellyfin or linuxserver/jellyfin, this step can be skipped.

-    Method VPP: install `intel-media-va-driver-non-free` 20.1, `jellyfin-ffmpeg` 4.3.1-4 or newer.
+    Method VPP: Install `intel-media-va-driver-non-free` 20.1 and `jellyfin-ffmpeg` 4.3.1-4 or newer.

    > [!NOTE]
    > Tone mapping on Intel VAAPI and QSV needs an iGPU that supports 10-bit decoding, such as i3-7100 and J4105.